lavaskin/guapish-bot/README.md

 - `/roll`: Rolls the current Patreon requests and picks the next movie to be watched.
 Only usable if the roller's discord uid is in the ALLOWED_ROLLERS array.
 - `/request <title> <year>`: Requests a given movie for the current month.
 Only allowed 1 request per month.
 Only usable by users with the Patreon role.
 - `/requests`: Prints all the current movie requests.
+- `/myrequests`: Prints all of the users requested movies and their % chance of being picked with the roll command.